 The second patent, titled "Magnetic add-on lenses with alignment ridge," offers an alternative method of attaching new camera lenses to the iPhone using magnets.

 It's already possible to use detachable iPhone camera lenses, of course, but at present those are exterior accessories made by third parties.
-You can read about our pick of the best iPhone camera lens accessories here: Best iPhone camera lenses.
+You can also read about our pick of the Best iPhone camera lenses.